AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 ---
 # Convert legacy Report Builder workbooks to datablocks

-As part of the move to a new Report Builder technology, you can quickly convert your current legacy workbooks to Javascript-based workbooks.
+As part of the move to a new Report Builder functionality, you can quickly convert your current legacy Report Builder based workbooks to use the new Report Builder functionality.

 >[!IMPORTANT]
 >
->Duplicate each workbook and rename one version before you convert it.
-That way, you still have a copy of the original workbook, should you need it.
+>Duplicate each workbook and rename one version before you convert the workbook.
+That ensures that you always have a copy of the original workbook, should you need it.

 >[!BEGINSHADEBOX]